What is hCG? Beta hCG, tests and levels

 Illustration of a woman presenting a calendar with icons to show that conception and intercourse dates can differ.

-Key points Conception means fertilisation near ovulation, not the day you had sex.
-The fertile window spans six days and ends on ovulation day.
-Sperm can survive in the reproductive tract for up to five days, so sex before ovulation can lead to conception later.
-Implantation happens later again, most often 8–10 days after ovulation. … Read more
+Key points Conception means fertilisation near ovulation, not the day you had intercourse.
+The fertile window usually spans about six days and ends on ovulation day.
+Sperm can survive in the reproductive tract for up to about five days in the right cervical mucus, so intercourse before ovulation can still lead to conception later.
+Implantation … Read more

 Do Ovulation Apps Work?
 Evidence, Limits & Better Ways to Time Intercourse